-Focusing on niche markets: oncology, hematology, and pain management

-SymBio focuses on drugs for underserved medical needs-even when the market may be as small as JPY10bn-rather than focusing on blockbuster drugs with sales in the hundreds of billions of yen.
+Focusing on niche markets: oncology, hematology, and pain management focusing on blockbuster drugs with sales in the hundreds of billions of yen.
 It aims to take advantage of therapeutic areas that tend to be overlooked in the pharmaceutical industry and thus, lack effective drugs.
 Specifically, the company specializes in therapeutic areas with high barriers to entry, such as oncology, hematology, and pain management.